- As low as $180/Night

 - Record a video to document the condition of the property.

-- Did your group have a great vacation?
-Many rental management companies make it easy for customers to provide reviews.
-If your property and/or host was wonderful, they always love to hear your praise.
-If anything was inoperable and they failed to address it reasonably, or if the vacation rental wasn't as described, you'll want to make it a point as part of your feedback.
+- Did you have a wonderful stay?
+Most rental management companies make it easy for clients to provide feedback.
+If your rental property and/or property management company was fantastic, they would love to hear about it.
+If anything was out of order and they failed to address it in a reasonable manner, or if the vacation rental wasn't as described, you'll want to make it a point as part of your comments.